 Certificate extensions will be supported in accordance with RFC 5280 "Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile".
-In general, following extension may be used in a Subscriber certificate:
+In general, following extensions may be used in a certificate.
+In the table "Authority" means who verifies the content of extension: